v17development/flarum-seo/README.md

 ![How it looks like](https://i.ibb.co/BtwR4Zn/preview.png)

 ## How long will changes take effect?
 It depends.
 Recrawling can take a few days, up to a few weeks until most of your results are updated.
-Use the [Flagrow Sitemap](https://discuss.flarum.org/d/14941-flagrow-sitemap) to let Google know what discussions there are on your forum.
+Use the [FriendsOfFlarum Sitemap](https://discuss.flarum.org/d/14941-fof-sitemap) to let Google know what discussions there are on your forum.
 You may speed it up by manually update a search result Google via the [Google Search Console](https://search.google.com/search-console/about), but that is no gurantee that the search result will be updated directly.

 [Read more about how you can let Google recrawl your site](https://support.google.com/webmasters/answer/6065812)